xingbow/QRecNLI/README.md

-This is the repo for meeting analysis
+This is the repo for sequential query analysis in NLI

 ```
 frontend